triciasawyer/Reading-notes-401/class-06.md

 ## Additional questions

 **Looking ahead at this module’s course, what do you look forward to learning?**
+I am looking forward to learning Role Based Access Control and doibg our guided projects.

 **What are your learning goals after reading and reviewing the class readme?**
+To better understand Bcrypt.